Research

 Manuscripts:

 Calder, J and Ariana Steele.
-Accounting for the nonbinary speaking subject in sociolinguistic variationism.
-In preparation.
+Accounting for the cisgender listening subject in sociolinguistic variationism.
+Forthcoming for Gender & Language.

 Presentations: